T of C

 Addendum: Materials from the Taiding edition of Shilin Guangji | Another edition of Shilin Guangji, QQJC I/22 |

-The most obvious addition is that of the illustration at right of a gentleman playing the qin (expand).
-For an unexplained reason it seems to have replaced (or been replaced by) the picture of Confucius playing for his students, just to the right of a diagram of the front and back of a qin (see above).15
+Although there are also some other differences, the Taiding edition includes mostly material the same or very similar to that in the Chunzhuang edition.
+As mentioned, it ends with the 琴譜直解 explanation of clusters mentioned above (also see this closeup), but the most obvious difference is the addition of the illustration (closeup below; expand) of a gentleman playing the qin.
+For an unexplained reason this seems to have replaced (or been replaced by) the picture of Confucius playing for his students, also just to the left of a diagram of the front and back of a qin (see above).16

 1.